Living-with-machines/CensusGeocoder/README.md

 ![1851EngWalesParishandPlace](documentation/1851EngWalesParishandPlace.png "1851EngWalesParishandPlace")

 This boundary dataset can be linked to I-CeM using [1851EngWalesParishandPlace I-CeM Lookup Table](#1851engwalesparishandplace-i-cem-lookup-table-england-and-wales-only) to create consistent parish geographies for England and Wales across the period 1851-1911.
-The consistent parish geographies are used by `historic-census-gb-geocoder` in conjunction with boundary datasets for Registration Sub Districts (RSD) to assign streets in target geometry datasets to a historic parish/RSD administrative unit (see [Overview](#overview) for more details.)
+The consistent parish geographies are used by `CensusGeocoder` in conjunction with boundary datasets for Registration Sub Districts (RSD) to assign streets in target geometry datasets to a historic parish/RSD administrative unit (see [Overview](#overview) for more details.)

 FIELD|DESCRIPTION
 --|--